ProtonMail/proton-bridge/BUILDS.md

 * libglvnd and libsecret development files (linux)

-To enable the sending of crash reports using Sentry please set the `main.DSNSentry` value with the client key of your sentry project before build.
+To enable the sending of crash reports using Sentry please set the `DSN_SENTRY` environment variable with the client key of your sentry project before build.
 Otherwise, the sending of crash reports will be disabled.

 ## Build